UncleTensor/BittAudio/docs/miner.md

 Welcome to the Miner's guide for the Audio Generation Subnetwork within the Bittensor network.
 This document provides instructions for setting up and running a Miner node in the network.

 ## Overview
 Miners in the Audio Subnetwork are responsible for generating audio from text prompts received from Validators.
-Utilizing advanced text-to-speech models, miners aim to produce high-fidelity, natural-sounding voice recordings.
+Utilizing advanced text-to-music models, miners aim to produce high-fidelity, natural-sounding music.
 The quality of the generated audio directly influences the rewards miners receive.

 ## Installation
 Follow these steps to install the necessary components: